Card Expiration Periods

 Click to see a sample card.

-State-specific courses are offered mainly due to a state required expiration date.
+State-specific courses are offered mainly due to a state-required expiration date.

 Most state DOTs accept flagger certifications issued in any other state.